toppa/Post-to-Post-Links-II/readme.txt

 Tags: post, posts, admin, categories, category, editor, links, pages, page, permalink, shortcode, tags, tag Requires at least: 3.0
 Tested up to: 3.5.1
-Stable tag: 1.1.1
+Stable tag: 1.2
 License: GPLv2 or later

 Using a modal dialog window in the post editor, easily link to another post, page, tag, or category in your WordPress site.

 == Description ==

-*New in version 1.1:* For posts not yet published (pending, future, or draft) Post-to-Post Links II won't try to link to them.
-Instead it shows the link text along with a note saying the post is not published yet (with both inside css classes if you want to style the appearance).
+*New in version 1.2:* Support for custom post types

 [youtube http://www.youtube.com/watch?v=KTwM5P6TohI]